-How to build an outdoor dog potty area
+How to build an outdoor dog toilet area

-Most dogs like to go to the toilet on a natural surface such as grass, soil or sand and the best way to encourage your dog to use a specific area on your patio or balcony is to build an outdoor dog potty area.
+Most dogs like to go to the toilet on a natural surface such as grass, soil or sand and the best way to encourage your dog to use a specific area on your patio or balcony is to build a place for him to use.

 You could make a square box, put a base in it and drill drainage holes in the base, then fill the box with sand or turf.
 This would be a good option for your dog.

 Alternatively and even easier would be to buy one of the solid plastic children’s paddling pools, make some holes in the base for drainage and then fill the pool with sand, or turf, or soil with grass seed to grow your own lawn.

 This takes away the trouble of DIY with wood and nails, all you need to do is fill the pool with your desired option ( grass or sand ) and you have an instant outdoor dog potty area.

 Encourage your dog to use the area whenever he needs to goto the toilet, dogs soon get the idea and if you give him a nice edible reward afterwards he should soon be familiar with it.